kwillon/kwillon/README.md

 # Hi there, I'm **Kwillon** !
-## Student of the Chemistry and Artificial Intelligence Department of ITMO University from Russia
+## Student of the Chemistry and Artificial Intelligence Department of ITMO University
 ###  👀 I’m interested in nanotechology, AI
 ###  🌱 I’m currently learning SQL and python OOP